DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 We have set up a control node and one remote host for each one of you to use.

 You may have noticed from your information-slip that you have been assigned  two animal names.
 These animals have been used to ensure everyone has unique host names.
-So, for example, imagine Bob has a panda and a tiger :-) We have set up machines control_panda and remote_tiger for Bob to practice Ansible commands with.
+So, for example, imagine Bob has a `panda` and a `tiger` :smiley: .
+We have set up machines control_panda and remote_tiger for Bob to practice Ansible commands with.

 Further these machines can be accessed via a command line in the browser (a web terminal called WeTTy), under the following links: